Joshua000977/Motorcycle-Notification-Display/README.md

 ## Description
 A small embedded system that displays incoming calls and selected smartphone notifications (e.g. WhatsApp) on a display mounted on a motorcycle.

-The system uses an Android app to capture notifications and sends them via Bluetooth Low Energy (BLE) to an Seeed Studio-C3 device, which displays the information in real-time.
+The system uses an Android app to capture notifications and sends them via Bluetooth Low Energy (BLE) to an ESP-C3-Super-Mini device, which displays the information in real-time.

 ## Features
 - Display incoming calls (name / number)